Latinisation of names: Historical background

 During the age of the Roman Empire, translation of names into Latin (in the West) or Greek (in the East) was common.
 Additionally, Latinised versions of Greek substantives, particularly proper nouns, could easily be declined by Latin speakers with minimal modification of the original word.

 During the medieval period, after the Empire collapsed in Western Europe, the main bastion of scholarship was the Roman Catholic Church, for which Latin was the primary written language.
 In the early medieval period, most European scholars were priests and most educated people spoke Latin, and as a result, Latin became firmly established as the scholarly language for the West.

-By the early 19th century, Europe had largely abandoned Latin as a scholarly language (most scientific studies and scholarly publications are printed in English), but a variety of fields still use Latin terminology as the norm.
+By the middle of the 19th century, Europe had largely abandoned Latin as a scholarly language (at first for a combination of several major modern European languages - but by the early 21st century, most scientific studies and scholarly publications were being printed in English), but a variety of fields still use Latin terminology as the norm.
 By tradition, it is still common in some fields to name new discoveries in Latin.
 And because Western science became dominant during the 18th and 19th centuries, the use of Latin names in many scholarly fields has gained worldwide acceptance, at least when European languages are being used for communication.